aless80/resume_analyzer/README.md

 implementation of a conversational retrieval chain to chat with the resume and job description.

 The analysis task checks for grammatical issues, compares and evaluates the skills present in the resume with the job description, and suggestions to the applicant.
+This analysis is parallelized using a Langgraph workflow, where the grammatical check is separated from the rest: ![Parallel Workflow][wflow1]

 The chat functionality is and LLM augmented with retrieval capabilities on the resume and memory about the job description.